syncfusion-content/wpf-docs/wpf/SfChart/Adornments.md

-The following topic discuss briefly about various adornment customization,
+Various adornment customization are as follows,

 ## Adornments Positioning

 The positioning of adornments inside the series is defined inside the Adornment Position property.
-This property differs in behavior based on the series type being used.
+This property differs in behavior based on the series type used.

-For instance, when you look at the Adornment Position of ColumnSeries it can be set as TopandBottom and the adornment is placed in the middle of the segment accordingly, whereas in the LineSeries the only available position to display the Chart Adornment is the (x,y) point.
+For instance, when you look at the Adornment Position of ColumnSeries, it can be set as TopandBottom and the adornment is placed in the middle of the segment accordingly, whereas in the LineSeries the only available position to display the Chart Adornment is the (x,y) point.

 Depending upon the requirement, adornments can be positioned in three ways.